 This involves inserting a small radioactive implant into the cancerous tumour or next to the tumour.
-The implants come in different shapes and sizes (small rods, pellets, etc), and can contain different radioactive materials.
+The implants come in different shapes and sizes (small rods, pellets, etc) and can contain different radioactive materials.
 An anaesthetic may be needed to allow the doctor to place the implant in the correct place.
-Radioactive implants are used mainly for some cancers of the womb (uterus), vagina, back passage (rectum), neck of the womb (cervix), prostate, mouth and neck.
+Radioactive implants are used mainly for some cancers of the womb (uterus), the vagina, the back passage (rectum), the neck of the womb (cervix), the prostate, the mouth and the neck.
 This is sometimes called brachytherapy.

 Some types of implant are removed after a few days.
 Some types are only left in place for a few minutes.
 Some types are left in place long-term.
 For example, radioactive 'seeds' are sometimes placed into prostate tumours and are left indefinitely.

 In some situations a liquid can contain a radioactive substance.
 For example, one treatment for thyroid cancer is to take a drink which contains radioactive iodine.
 The radioactive iodine is absorbed into the bloodstream and taken up by thyroid cells (both normal and cancerous).
 The radioactive iodine then concentrates and builds up in thyroid cells.
 This then destroys the thyroid cells but has little effect on any other tissue in the body.